 It is unlikely that the site would be utilised for forestry plantations (pinus radiata) due to size, proximity of dwellings, and lack of other plantations nearby.
-It is also questionable as to whether the site would be attractive for utilisation of a high value, horticultural enterprise (such as blueberries) because of the Land Capability limitations, proximity of adjacent dwellings and potential for future conflict.
+It is also questionable as to whether the site would be attractive for utilisation of a high value, horticultural enterprise that does not rely on the soil as a growth medium (such berries on tables in polytunnels) because of the proximity of adjacent dwellings, adjacent Rural Living Zoning and potential for future conflict.